 We are committed to increasing transparency and helping you understand what's in your food.
-That's why we’re are putting more information in more places, including the following initiatives:
+That's why we are putting more information in more places, including the following initiatives:

-- SmartLabel™: Offers U.S. product information in a consistent, easy-to-access digital format.
+- Many of our products carry a link to SmartLabel™, which offers U.S. product information in a consistent, easy-to-access digital format.

 - Hundreds of our products are Non-GMO Project Verified.